andybalaam/foursies/backlog.md

 - ~~UI for dragging pieces to move~~
 - ~~Making a move modifies the board~~

-- Drag and drop on mobile
+- Tap to move on mobile
+    - ~~Tap to start moving~~
+    - ~~Tap to finish moving~~
+    - Visual indication of selected piece
+    - Tap to cancel piece movement

 - UI for winning a game
 - Restart button